syncfusion/blazor-docs/src/charts/accumulation-chart/getting-started.md

 ![Legend](images/getting-started/legend.png)

->You can find the fully working sample for Accumulation chart [`here`](https://www.syncfusion.com/downloads/support/directtrac/general/ze/BlazorDocAppAccChart-747645871.zip).
+>You can find the fully working sample for accumulation chart [`here`](https://www.syncfusion.com/downloads/support/directtrac/general/ze/BlazorDocAppAccChart-747645871.zip).

 **New Note:** You can refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
 You can also explore our [`Blazor Chart example`](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to knows various chart types and how to represent time-dependent data, showing trends in data at equal intervals.